 It doesn't matter what you need to learn; once you know how to think, you can learn almost anything when you put your mind to it.
 Secondly, I think tuition is a very hard job, but to be both teacher and friend is much harder.

-My teachers are my friends and they always help me with my language problems.
+My teachers are my friends, and they always help me with my language problems.

 To understand me better, I'll give you a great example.
-On one occasion, I was asked to write on the possible impact on society if the use of hard drugs such as heroine and cocaine were legalized.
+On one occasion, I was asked to write on the possible impact on society if the use of hard drugs such as heroin and cocaine were legalized.
 Inevitably, during my live tutorial, the conversation touched on addictions to nicotine and alcohol, so I happened to mention that I'd smoked persistently for many years and failed to stop on numerous occasions.

-To my surprise, Alexander stopped talking about my English and spent a full hour persuading me that it was in my own interest to throw away my cigarettes and spend the money on more useful habits and needs.
+To my surprise, my tutor stopped talking about my English and spent a full hour persuading me that it was in my own interest to throw away my cigarettes and spend the money on more useful habits and needs.
 I shall never forget his words when he told me that I'd better kill the cigarettes, otherwise the cigarettes would kill me.
 He emphasized that I've only one life and that it's my duty to take care of it and not subject it to needless damage and harm.

 I think that the methodology used at The English Language Centre Oxford English is brilliant.
 However, their encouragement and motivation to stop smoking were equally effective and I owe them a debt of gratitude.
 I listened to their words and I decided there and then to stop smoking.
 This is a good example of the fact that faith in someone can change one's life.